Hertz Car Rental

 5. Popular Car Rental Locations in Australia

-Brisbane: Located in Queensland, Brisbane is a gateway to the Gold Coast and Sunshine Coast.
-Car rentals are available at Brisbane Airport (BNE) and in the city.
+Brisbane: Perfect for exploring Queensland’s Sunshine Coast and Gold Coast.
+Car rentals are widely available at Brisbane Airport (BNE) and in the city.

 6. Additional Considerations

-Child Safety Seats: Australian law requires child safety seats for children under 7 years old.
-Request a child seat when booking if traveling with young children.
+Child Safety Seats: Australian law requires child seats for children under seven years old.
+Request a seat when booking your car if traveling with young children.

 return to Popular Car Hire Locations